-The details pertaining to composition of included in the Corporate Governance Reportwhich forms a part of this Report.
+The details pertaining to composition of Audit Committee are included in the CorporateGovernance Report which forms part of this Report.

 The Company has developed & implemented an integrated Enterprise Risk ManagementFramework through which it identifies monitors mitigates & reports key risks thatimpacts its ability to meet the strategic objectives.
 The Board of Directors haveconstituted a Risk Management Committee which is entrusted with the responsibility ofoverseeing various strategic operational and financial risks that the organisation facesalong with the adequacy of mitigation plans to address such risks.
 There is an overarchingRisk Management Policy in place that was reviewed and approved by the

 INTERNAL FINANCIAL CONTROLS

 The Company has in place well defined and adequate internal financial controlframework.
 During the year under review such controls were tested and no materialweaknesses were observed both in their design or operations.